ajeet-repos/CarND-Path-Planning-Project/README.md

 ![image](https://s3.gifgif.io/Xy35Fi.gif)

-But, I have observed that when the highway becomes too crowded or other cars make too frequest lane changes then collision may happen or jerk exceeds.
+But, I have observed that when the highway becomes too crowded or other cars make too frequest lane changes then collision may happen or jerk exceeds due to hard break scenarios.
 This could be resolved by futher fine tuning the model further and using better cost function models.

 ---